Home

 monument

-new Maglavit Monastery, a strange place where a shepard named Petrache Lupu from Maglavit claimed to have seen God in 1935 and where the KING CAROL II of Romania decided to build a Monastery, but only in ower days, after 70 years, Romanian businessman named George Becali decided to finish this monumental church.
-A problem ist hat the curch does not look like an orthodoxe one because of the huge bell tower inside the church, an unusual fact for Romanian people
+After 70 years, a Romanian businessman named George Becali decided to finish this monumental church.
+A problem is that the curch does not look like an orthodox one because of the huge bell tower inside the church, an unusual fact for Romanian people.

 Photo: Adrian Gheorghe